interstellarninja/MeeseeksAI/README.md

-A framework for orechestrating AI agents using a mermaid graph
+A framework for orchestrating AI agents using a mermaid graph